message/iata/MT.md

 - a COVID-19 vaccination certificate issued by Malta; or
 - a digital EU Digital Covid Certificate (EU DCC); or
 - an NHS Covid Pass issued by the United Kingdom; or
-- a COVID-19 vaccination certificate issued in Bahrain, Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon, San Marino, Singapore or Vatican City (Holy See); or
+- a COVID-19 vaccination certificate issued in Bahrain, Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon or Singapore; or
-- a COVID-19 vaccination certificate issued in Turkey with a QR Code; or
 - a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code; or
 - an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates; or
-- a "Digital Green Certificate" issued in Serbia with a QR code; or
 - a COVID-19 vaccination certificate issued by Ministry of Public Health of Qatar, the Ministry of Health of the Palestinian Territory or the Ministry of Health of Bermuda; or
-- a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - a COVID-19 vaccination certificate issued in the USA or Japan and verified through the VeriFLY app; or
 - a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App; or
 - a COVID-19 vaccination certificate issued in Saudi Arabia by Sehaty.sa; or